lasaneb/TheRelevantElement/README.md

 __Revenue Generation__
 <p>_Solidity_, _REMIX_, _Ganache_, and _MetaMask_ were used to implement our revenue generating functions.
 The owenr of the application will be to collect donations for digital wallets.

-<
 ![Donation_WalkThru](https://user-images.githubusercontent.com/89284547/155192857-ab1ec42d-ac8c-4035-8182-cc9456e1c925.mp4)

-## Project Challenges

-<p> Andrew H. encountered an issue when installing the Flair module.
-This resulted in his inability to run sentiment analysis on the dataframe that contained the articles.
-The solution to this was to provide him with a pre-generated datafrom where the sentiment analysis was already performed and stored in new columns.
-Andrew M initially encountered the issue of displaying multiple tabs within the streamlit application.
-The solution was to use starter code found by using an internet search for any open source code that would accomplish this function.
-Starter code was found and enhanced to show tabs displayed as radio buttons on the sidebar.

-__Backend Functionality__
-Shutil
-Selenium / Helium
-Glob

 ## Project Challenges